-- ensure that wherever possible there is visual access and/or an open door in one to one situations - avoid use of 'engaged' or equivalent signs wherever possible.
-Such signs may create an opportunity for secrecy or the interpretation of secrecy - always report any situation where a pupil becomes distressed or angry - consider the needs and circumstances of the pupil involved situations.
+- work one to one with a child only when absolutely necessary (both in person or online) and with the knowledge and consent of senior leaders and parents/carers - be aware of relevant risk assessments, policies and procedures, including child protection, acceptable use policy and behaviour management. - ensure that wherever possible there is visual access and/or an open door in one to one situations - avoid use of 'engaged' or equivalent signs wherever possible.
+Such signs may create an opportunity for secrecy or the interpretation of secrecy - always report any situation where a pupil becomes distressed or angry - consider the needs and circumstances of the pupil involved - ensure prior to any online learning, there are clear expectations of behaviour and conduct of all parties that have been agreed in advance.